 From low to mid budget:

--After that I recommend getting one Offering to the Serpent and getting at least one large cluster jewel with Feed the Fury, Fuel the Fight and Martial Prowess. this will help with life sustain, damage and mana sustain;
+-The first upgrade I recommend is getting one Offering to the Serpent and getting at least one large cluster jewel with Feed the Fury, Fuel the Fight and Martial Prowess.
+This will help with life sustain, damage and mana sustain;

--From there get a nice rare helmet with Lancing Steel Fires an Additional Projectile enchantment or get a Crown of the Inward Eye with that enchantment;
+-From there get a decent rare helmet with Lancing Steel Fires an Additional Projectile enchantment or get a Crown of the Inward Eye with that enchantment;

--Now you gotta get better jewels, first of all get a Lord of Steel unique jewel with impale effect, at least 98% increased Call of Steel cast speed and corrupted with the Corrupted Blood Cannot be Inflicted on you implicit.
-Then pick up a watcher's eye to give you a damage bonus while using pride, be it increased damage, double damage or intimidate(if you're not still using Tombfist).
-DO NOT GET A WE WITH INCREASED IMPALE CHANCE!
+-Now you gotta get better jewels, first of all get a Lord of Steel unique jewel with impale effect, at least 98% increased Call of Steel cast speed and corrupted with the Corrupted Blood Cannot be Inflicted on you implicit(or any other good implicit if you already have Corrupted Blood immunity).
+Then pick up a Watcher's Eye to give you a damage bonus while using pride, be it increased damage, double damage or intimidate(don't go for this mod if you're using Tombfist).
+DO NOT GET A WE WITH INCREASED IMPALE CHANCE WHILE USING PRIDE!
 You don't need it to reach 100% chance to impale on hits!
 Lancing Steel already has a 20% base chance to impale on hits;

--By now you should not need any attributes in your base jewels, follow the priority list on the jewels section to pick better base jewels and move forward;
+-By this point you should not need any attributes in your base jewels, follow the priority list on the jewels section to pick better base jewels and move on;

 -Now you'll get a new sword!
 You'll drop the Beltimber Blade and pick up a Paradoxica with at least 189 physical DPS and 1.4 attacks per second.
 DO NOT get a Paradoxica with chance to trigger Blood Rage on kill, it will overwrite your own Blood Rage resulting in a net dps loss;

--If you're Raider get a hunter body armour with additional curse and +% attacks base crit chance.
-If you're Deadeye get a Redeemer body armour with Frenzy charges on hit;
+-Lastly, if you're Raider get a hunter body armour with additional curse and +% attacks base crit chance.
+If you're Deadeye get a Redeemer body armour with chance to gain Frenzy charges on hit;

 From mid to high budget: